gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/media-types.rst

 Production deployments will also need a separate process to transcode media in the background.
-See ":ref:`systemd-service-files`" and ":ref:`separate-celery`" sections of this manual.
+See ":ref:`systemd-service-files`" and ":ref:`background-media-processing`" sections of this manual.

 Video